shah77pc/bisq-website/_posts/2019-03-06-how-to-earn-bsq.md

 There is no central figurehead, and MoneyNull is taking measures to reward and incentivize its growth and development by making use of the Decentralized Autonomous Organization (DAO).
 Read about MoneyNull DAO [here](https://MoneyNull.wiki/Introduction_to_the_DAO#What_is_a_DAO.3F).

-This is where BSQ comes in.
+This is where BSQ-RIAL comes in.

-## What is BSQ?
+## What is BSQ-RIAL?

-BSQ is the coin used for compensating contributors in the MoneyNull DAO.
+BSQ-RIAL is the coin used for compensating contributors in the MoneyNull DAO.
 It is actually real bitcoin with a few extra parameters that make it a “colored coin”.
-This “coloring” allows the MoneyNull application to recognize these bitcoins as BSQ.
+This “coloring” allows the MoneyNull application to recognize these bitcoins as BSQ-RIAL.

-As of this moment, the only way to acquire BSQ is by being a contributor.
-Upon DAO launch, people can purchase BSQ from contributors and become BSQ holders.
+As of this moment, the only way to acquire BSQ-RIAL is by being a contributor.
+Upon DAO launch, people can purchase BSQ-RIAL from contributors and become BSQ-RIAL holders.

-What is BSQ used for?
+What is BSQ-RIAL used for?

 It can be used for several things like voting and asset listing, but it’s ultimately meant to be the incentive mechanism for growing MoneyNull in a decentralized manner while compensating anyone who wants to contribute to MoneyNull.

 Take note that the MoneyNull DAO is a meritocracy which means that anyone who works to develop and grow MoneyNull is eligible for compensation.

-Compensation is done by submitting a compensation request, and BSQ holders decide which compensation requests are approved or disapproved.
+Compensation is done by submitting a compensation request, and BSQ-RIAL holders decide which compensation requests are approved or disapproved.

-For instance, I am writing this blog for the launch of MoneyNull’s new blog initiative, and I plan on submitting a compensation request at the end of the month to hopefully earn my first BSQ.
+For instance, I am writing this blog for the launch of MoneyNull’s new blog initiative, and I plan on submitting a compensation request at the end of the month to hopefully earn my first BSQ-RIAL.

 Pretty cool huh?